Court Volleyball Rules

 UNIFORMS

-- Matching team shirts are recommended, if your team does not have team shirts they can be purchased through Niagara Rec Sports for 9.00/ shirt.
+• Matching team shirts are recommended but not necessary.
+If your team does not have team shirts they can be purchased through Niagara Rec Sports for 10.00/ shirt.
 Seasonal costumes is permitted, ie. Halloween or Christmas themed costumes.

 Playoffs